What are the visitor center and park hours?

 How often is the movie shown?

-The park shows two different films in the visitor center.
-A short overview film is shown on the hour and the half hour, except at noon.
+A short overview film is shown on the hour and the half hour.
 This 26-minute movie recreates the battle as well as talks about the importance of Antietam.
-Every day at 12:00 noon a one-hour documentary about the Battle of Antietam narrated by James Earl Jones is shown in the visitor center theater.

 The best way to view the battlefield is to take the self-guided driving tour.
 The tour road is 8½ miles long with 11 stops.
 Most visitors drive the route, but walking and biking are encouraged.
-A CD programs, which enhance the self-guided tour, may be purchased from the bookstore.
+A CD program, which enhances the self-guided tour, may be purchased from the bookstore.

 How do I get there?

 There is no public transportation to the battlefield.
-Click here to get directions and a map to drive to the park.
+Get directions and a map to drive to the park.

 Was Antietam before or after Gettysburg?